scala/make-release-notes/hand-written.md

   - In addition to compiling functions, we also use `invokedynamic` for a more natural encoding of other language features ([#4896](https://github.com/scala/scala/pull/4896)).
   - We've standardized on the GenBCode back end ([#4814](https://github.com/scala/scala/pull/4814), [#4838](https://github.com/scala/scala/pull/4838)) and the flat classpath implementation is now the default ([#5057](https://github.com/scala/scala/pull/5057)).
   - The optimizer has been completely overhauled for 2.12.

+The new encodings for traits and lambdas lead to significantly smaller JAR files.
+For example, for scalatest 3.0.0, the jar size went from 9.9M in 2.11.8 to 6.7M.

 Except for the breaking changes listed below, code that compiles on 2.11.x without deprecation warnings should compile on 2.12.x, unless you use experimental APIs such as reflection.
 If you find incompatibilities that are not [listed below](#breaking-changes), please [file an issue](https://issues.scala-lang.org).